vaadin/bookstore-example/README.md

-# Bookstore App Starter for Vaadin
+# Bookstore Example with Right-to-Left Support

 A project example for a Vaadin application that only requires a Servlet 3.1 container to run (no other JEE dependencies).
 The UI is built with Java only.